Fetuin: Human studies

 Fetuin-A was originally discovered to be an inhibitor of vascular calcification in early 1990s.
 Since then many more roles have been attributed to fetuin-A. Fetuin-A has been demonstrated to play an important role in free fatty acid induced insulin resistance in the liver.
 Increased fetuin-A in patients with pre-diabetes is associated with increased progression to diabetes and decreased reversal to normoglycemia.
 Hence fetuin-A is a predictor of adverse glycemic outcomes in pre-diabetes.
 Obese persons have elevated circulating Fetuin-A, which can be reduced by metformin, exercise, or weight loss.
-Increased fetuin-A had been also been linked to increased occurrence of non-alcoholic fatty liver disease and cardiovascular events, believed to be due to its proinflammatory effects.
+Increased fetuin-A has also been linked to increased occurrence of non-alcoholic fatty liver disease and cardiovascular events, believed to be due to its proinflammatory effects.

 Fetuin-A in contrast has also been demonstrated to have anti-inflammatory properties.
 It is a negative acute-phase reactant in sepsis and endotoxemia, promotes wound healing, and is neuroprotective in Alzheimer's disease.
 Decreased fetuin-A is a predictor of increased disease activity in obstructive lung disease, Crohn's disease, and ulcerative colitis.
 Differential effects on different toll like receptors in different tissues and organ systems may explain these paradoxical effects in different systems.